 The microorganisms in these communities have been poorly characterised, or in some cases remain uncharacterised.
 However recent studies are beginning to reveal the unique and diverse microbial communities present.
 Studies on extremophiles (organisms that thrive in physically or geochemically extreme environments) are recognised as useful for understanding the evolution of life as the first inhabitants of Earth possibly evolved in extreme habitats.
-Not all microorganisms that have their optimum growth rates at high temperatures typically between 45° and 122°C).
+Not all microorganisms identified from these sites are thermophiles (organisms that have their optimum growth rates at high temperatures typically between 45° and 122°C).